 22 Dec 2.
-Japanese culture and your purpose brand
+Japanese culture and Brand You

 This is a word I learned during my 15 years in Japan.
 A quick Google search shows that it has entered the English lexicon via sushi restaurants, especially in London.
 Literally translated it means, “I leave it to you” and is derived from the verb, to be responsible.
-We explore here one connections between Japanese culture and your purpose brand.
+We explore here one connections between Japanese culture and Brand You.

 Ordering from the Menu of Life